 Step 10: Let's Connect to PC and Let's Start Exploring!
-Begin coding and start levitating things!
+Begin coding and exploring ... by the end of Lab 4 (Week 11) we should start levitating things!

 Powering The LeviLab

 - Set the laboratory power supply to 12 V and power the motor shield. - Plug the hall effect sensor into the A0 port of the arduino. - Plug the solenoid into the motor1 port of the shield.